queso-fuego/amateuros/README.md

 - The other main reason was to learn OS development as a newbie with no prior knowledge, and no formal CS education.
 I have an interest in from-scratch tools and programming, and in an ideal world with enough time, I could have a full computer with self-made hardware/software stack, from transistors to internet browser and games, as simple as possible, for 1 person to maintain.
+  This is an attempt to start that, and could grow into areas other than OS development over time.
+It's also an attempt to get better at explaining my thought processes and how I work through things, through the youtube videos.
+Maybe those can help with improving public speaking over time too.
-  This is an attempt to start that, and could grow into the other areas over time.
-This is also the largest personal project and learning/research experience I've done so far , and it's really an amateur trying to make something that will take a long time, for his own self-interest, and not for any others really.
-It might look simple, amatuerish, and incomplete.
+This is the largest personal project and learning/research experience I've done so far, and it's a newbie trying to make something that will take a long time, for his own self-interest, and not really for any others.
+It might look simple, amateurish, and incomplete.
 Because it is!
 Keep that in mind [|:^)

 - Feel free to fork or make your own changes to your own repos, the license is effectively public domain.
-Suggestions or improvements are welcome, but they will be covered in a video if used (and will credit you, unless you say otherwise).
+Suggestions or improvements are welcome, but they will be covered in a video if used (and will credit you, if I remember and you don't say otherwise).
 I might open up this repo to the public in the future, but currently lack sufficient time to manage that.

 Project Structure:
 ------------------